armytag/langs/qathebo/grammar/morphology.md

 ### Time

 Some adverbs place verbs in context of the broader discourse.
-Some simple examples include *dibo* ("before") and *lapo* ("after") which place the affected verb as background context, and which another verb can occur either before or after.
+Some simple examples include *lapo* ("earlier; before") and *deba* ("later; after") which place the affected verb as background context, and which another verb can occur either before or after.

 <div class="gloss">
 <p class="number"></p>